4 min read

 These findings through AlphaSense help generate new ideas for teams to consider when performing comparative research.

-Apart from searching for company name, you can also search for the names of the board directors and their top management, which can sometimes lead to revealing their past performance or experience that would be otherwise buried.
+Apart from searching for the company names, you can also search for the names of the board directors and their top management, which can sometimes lead to revealing their past performance or experience that would be otherwise buried.

 Business keyword search